TrackerSB/Green2/README.md

 The next step what´s done next, which feature is added or whatever is in first instance depending on the people using it.
 They just say something like "Wouldn´t it be great if..."
 And that´s the next goal!

 ## Current goals
-Currently people are happy about the features already included so some other improvments to the crrent features are made.
+Currently people seem to be happy about the features already included so some other improvments to the current features are made.